geshan/geshan.github.com/posts/2020-09-07-vegeta-load-testing-primer-with-examples.md

 - Software Engineering
 cover: "/images/vegeta-load-testing/01truck-load.jpg"
 pagetitle: Vegeta load testing an easy to follow how to tutorial with GET examples
-description: Get started with vegeta load testing reading this easy to follow 1500+ word tutorial with pracical examples.
-Find out easy to execute comamnds to load test your app/API in seconds.
+description: Get started with Vegeta load testing by reading this easy to follow 1500+ word tutorial with practical examples.
+Find out easy to execute commands to load test your app/API in seconds.
 keywords: vegeta load testing, vegeta load testing examples, vegeta load test, load testing